The Credit Handbook

 - You have the right to a free copy of your credit report when your application for credit is denied due to information in the credit report.
 Your request for a free report must be made within 60 days of receiving the denial notice.

 - If you contest the accuracy or completeness of your credit report, you should file a dispute with the credit reporting agency and with the creditor that provided the information.
-Both the credit bureau and the company providing the data are required to reinvestigate your complaint.
+Both the credit reporting agency and the company providing the data are required to reinvestigate your complaint.

 - You have a right to add a brief explanation to your credit report if the dispute is not resolved to your satisfaction.

 - Outdated information may not be reported.
 In most cases, information will drop off after seven years.
-Bankruptcy stays on your credit report for ten years.
+A bankruptcy stays on your credit report for ten years.